alycet/yelp_realtime_streaming/README.md

 4. **Sentiment Analysis with OpenAI LLM**:

       - Integrate OpenAI's language model (e.g., ChatGPT) to analyze the sentiment of Yelp reviews.
-      - Extract insights such as positive, negative, or neutral sentiments.
+      - The model extracts insights such as positive, negative, or neutral sentiments from the reviews text column.

 5. **Publish Data to Kafka**: